Over the Edge (Wipers album)

-Over the Edge is the third studio album by American punk rock band Wipers, released in 1983.
+Over the Edge is the third studio album by the American punk rock band Wipers, released in 1983.
+It has generally shorter songs than its predecessor, Youth of America.

 Originally released on Brain Eater Records and Greg Sage's label, Trap, in 1983, it was later reissued by Restless Records, and then reissued and remastered on Sage's Zeno Records as part of the Wipers Box Set.
 A different recording of "Romeo" was released as a 1982 single on Trap, with "No Solution" on the B-side.

+Release

+After the release of their previous albums, Is This Real? and Youth of America, the band would record and release Over the Edge, which would garner them their first airplay and attention.